Strategic Design

 Learn about the best strategies for achieving effective designs for your website or Intranet.

-Information Architecture – the science of site layout
+Information Architecture – The Science of Site Layout

 SMBs and the Internet: Two steps for surviving online

-by Julian Mills, with research by Cathy McKnight — In theory, SMBs are better positioned than large corporations to survive by embracing change.
+In theory, SMBs are better positioned than large corporations to survive by embracing change.
 Small equals nimble, goes the hypothesis, which allows the company to evolve rapidly in response to ever shifting opportunities or threats.

 Design I: Making your site pretty can get ugly

-by Catherine Elder — The importance of putting a business strategy to your site design It is the first thing people think to change; the first thing people notice; the first thing people complain about; and it is the last thing that should be changed - website design.
+It is the first thing people think to change; the first thing people notice; the first thing people complain about; and it is the last thing that should be changed - website design.

 Design II: Structure comes before design